emanchez/shop-project-django/README.md

-# BrandName E-Commerce
+# Demo Brand Page with E-Commerce

-A modern e-commerce platform built with Django and Tailwind CSS.
+A demo e-commerce platform built with Django and Tailwind CSS.

 ## Features